The Museum’s award-winning Downland Gridshell Building was the first timber gridshell building to be constructed in the UK.

 The lower level of the Downland Gridshell Building houses the Museum’s collections of tools and artefacts from rural life in the Weald and Downland region.
 Agriculture, domestic life, trades, industries and transport are all represented, and there is a special emphasis on building construction and the building trade.

-These collections, numbering about fifteen thousand items, are now stored in the purpose-built basement of the Downland Gridshell.
-Access to the stores is available on guided tours and by appointment with the curator.
+These collections number about 15,000 items and access to the stores is available on guided tours and by appointment with the curator.
 The basement also contains the Mitford Foulerton Conservation Studio with facilities for research and conservation of the Museum’s collections.

 The upper part of the building provides a workshop where historic timber-framed buildings can be laid out for conservation and repair.
 The size of the space allows for large frames to be assembled, but it will also be used for training workshops and the conservation of large objects.